Two paths.

 if you want to:

-- Apply business analytics and finance principles as you manage properties
+- Apply finance and analytics to manage properties

 - Dive into real estate or start your own business